 Potato Pancakes – make them with shredded raw potatoes or leftover mashed potatoes; serve with scrambled eggs.

-St. Peter’s Spicy Fish Seasoning – the only way we eat fish in our house!
+Spicy Fish Seasonings – the only way we eat fish in our house!
 Use on wild salmon or any healthy fish.

 Hearty Lentil Stew – with or without the slow cooker (this year without for us), this is always our Ash Wednesday/Good Friday meal.
 For grain-free, I cut the rice and added half again as much lentils, then some more veggies, and cut the water to between 3-4 cups.
 It all works out!